max-christian/homebridge-texecom/README.md

 A plugin for [Homebridge](https://github.com/nfarina/homebridge) that creates HomeKit motion, contact, smoke, or carbon monoxide sensors for alarm zones from a Texecom Premier intruder alarm via a serial connection.

+2018 Update - This plugin is still very much functional, I've attempted to get security system functions working with limited success, however zone sensors won't great.
+So whilst the project hasn't been updated in a long time, it's working just fine and is still maintained in that sense.
+If anyone wants to have a crack at getting alarm services working get in touch and I can send what I have so far.

 **IMPORTANT** - To use this plugin you will require a Texecom alarm system and a PC-COM or USB-COM serial interface.
 You must also have nothing already utilising COM1 on the alarm panel,  or be able to move existing modules connected to COM1 to a different COM port on the alarm panel.
 This plugin DOES NOT currently support IP communication, only serial.

 ## Configuration